 Finding a PhD

 Most universities advertise the topics that they would like to recruit students to study on departmental webpages, so spend some time identifying universities where there are people already working in the areas you are interested in, then keep an eye on their webpages for the list of next year’s topics being posted.
-Findaphd.com isn’t a bad place to start, either.
-Once you have identified a topic you might be interested in, contact the supervisor with a couple of questions so your application does not come unexpected.
+Findaphd.com and DiscoverPhDs.com aren’t bad places to start, either.
+Once you have identified a topic you might be interested in, contact the supervisor with a couple of questions so your application does not come unexpectedly.
 If you are certain of your interests there is no harm in contacting potential supervisors to ask them if they are likely to have any opportunities coming up rather than waiting for things to be advertised.
 Topics may also be circulated via mailing lists such as Cryolist, Arctic Info, APECS, UKPN, Earthworks, and Met-list so it is worthwhile joining these.

 Standing out on the application form and at interview